-The I\T\L nexus identifies task sets and is carried by the LUN (and implied by the session identification).
+The I\T\L nexus identifies task sets.
+In iSCSI the I\T\L nexus is identified by the LUN and the session identification (the session identifies an I\T nexus).

-For task sets, the CmdSN of the task management function request helps identify the tasks upon which to act, namely all tasks associated with a LUN and having a CmdSN preceding the task management function request CmdSN.

-The task management function request execution is completely performed at the target, (i.e., any coordination between responses to the tasks affected and the task management function request response is done by the target).
+For task sets, the CmdSN of the Task Management function request helps identify the tasks upon which to act, namely all tasks associated with a LUN and having a CmdSN preceding the Task Management function request CmdSN.
+The processing of a Task Management function request performed at the target, (i.e., any coordination between responses to the tasks affected and the Task Management function request response is done by the target).